-There was no presentation in relation to this item.

-Previous Items
+Previous ltems

 Directorate Office of the CEO

 Business Unit People Services

 File Reference 3.009509

-Applicant City of Kalamunda Owner City of Kalamunda
+Applicant City of Kalamunda

+Owner City of Kalamunda
-Attachments 1.
-Quarterly Corporate Plan Report October-

-December 2020 [10.4.1.1 - 59 pages]
+Attachments Quarterly Corporate Plan Report October- December 2020 [10.4.1.1 - 59 pages]

-Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal
+Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets \checkmark Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
+When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
+Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal